No-Bake Chocolate Coconut Protein Bars Recipe

 Can I use maple syrup instead of honey?

-Yes, maple syrup works well and gives a slightly deeper flavor.
-It may make the bars a little softer, so be sure to chill them well and store them cold.
+Yes.
+Maple syrup works well and adds a slightly deeper flavor.
+The bars may be a bit softer, so plan to chill them and store them in the fridge.

 What type of protein powder works best?